DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 3. Introduce violations of the rules of Hooks or missing dependencies in your code.
 4. Observe the lint warnings and fix the issues accordingly.

-> 🛠️ Again, this is SUCH a rabbit hole to go down if you're not already using eslint in a project.
-There are a LOT of missing steps here.
+> 🛠️ Again, this is SUCH a rabbit hole if you're not already using eslint in a project.
+There are a lot of missing steps here.

 ## Conclusion (10 mins)